tom-sherman/blog/posts/04-types-considered-harmful.md

 - **Another repository to raise issues in.** "Do I raise this in the package or the DefinitelyTyped repo?", this kind of friction can prevent helpful issues from being raised.
 - **JavaScript users get autocompletion for free** in more scenarios without their editor having to expensive and slow npm lookups in the background
 - **Much easier to spelunk the source.** I can Cmd+Click to go to the types definition and the source code is nearby.
 With a seperate `@types/` package I have to go hunting in my node_modules folder.
 This is precious seconds I can spend making coffee or doomscrolling Twitter.

+---

+Discuss this post in the [GitHub discussion](https://github.com/tom-sherman/blog/discussions/10).